How To Cut Brussel Sprouts (2 Ways)

 After they have been cooked, you can serve them plain or with a sauce like the one below:

-- Keto Alfredo Sauce to make creamy Brussel sprouts.
+- Keto Alfredo Sauce or Cauliflower Alfredo Sauce to make creamy Brussel sprouts.

 - 3-Ingredient Stir Fry Sauce to make Asian Brussel sprouts.